en9inerd/en9inerd.github.io/content/posts/my-favorite-dev-environment-after-a-decade-with-vscode/index.md

 Switching from VSCode to a terminal-based setup with Ghostty, NeoVim, and tmux has completely reshaped how I work and boosted my productivity in ways I hadn’t expected.
 While the transition requires patience and a willingness to learn new workflows, the payoff is a more flexible, efficient, and personalized development environment.

-My current setup is essentially Ghostty + NeoVim + tmux, and I don’t expect that to change anytime soon.
+My current setup is essentially AeroSpace + Ghostty + NeoVim + tmux, and I don’t expect that to change anytime soon.
 If you’re interested, you can check out my configs for these tools in my [dotfiles repository].

 [ThePrimeagen]: https://github.com/ThePrimeagen
 [NeoVim]: https://neovim.io/